miltontom/odoo-tasks/quick-tasks/README.md

-Tasks there were given to completed in quick succession
+Tasks there were given to be completed in quick succession